Gemünd (Schleiden): Geography

 In Gemünd the Olef has its mouth on the River Urft; hence the origin of the name of the village (Mund = [river] mouth).

-On the southern slopes of the Kermeter upland forest and east of the Dreiborn Plateau, the village of Gemünd is the southeastern gateway to the Eifel National Park; the other two gateways to this core zone of the Germano-Belgian nature park are Rurberg in the west and Heimbach in the northeast.
+On the southern slopes of the Kermeter upland forest and east of the Dreiborn Plateau, the village of Gemünd is the southeastern gateway to the Eifel National Park; the other two gateways to this core zone of the German-Belgian nature park are Rurberg in the west and Heimbach in the northeast.